james-livefront/livefront-ai-guidance/01-foundation.md

 **Powerful because**:

 - That 70% often represents the tedious work
-- It happens in minutes instead of hours
+- It happens much faster than manual coding
 - It frees you to focus on the interesting 30%

 **Dangerous because**: